Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

-Despite these methodological advances, there is still no systematic review of spatial and shape statistics for histopathology image analysis, and, more importantly, no online, integrative tool that enables researchers to efficiently quantify and visualize cellular spatial organization across large-scale AI-segmented histopathology images.
+Despite these methodological advances, there remains a lack of integrative and accessible computational platforms that enable researchers to efficiently quantify, visualize and explore cellular spatial organization across large-scale AI-segmented histopathology images.
+Rather than the absence of individual methods, the primary limitation lies in the fragmentation of existing spatial and topological techniques across disparate software packages and analytical pipelines, as also highlighted in recent statistical studies on quantitative cancer imaging \citep{Mohammed2024, Soupir2025}.
 Recent efforts, such as spatial pathology features (SPF)~\citep{vu2022spf} and spatial quantification of pathology features (Spatial-QPFs)~\citep{li2024spatialqpfs}, have demonstrated the clinical value of spatial summary statistics.
-However, these approaches rely on a limited set of spatial summary statistics and are available only as offline \texttt{R} packages, restricting usability and scalability.
+However, these approaches rely on a limited set of spatial summary statistics and are available primarily as offline \texttt{R} packages, which limits interactive exploration, standardized output, and rapid integration into downstream statistical workflows.